-Christmas Gift LiftAnnually since 1951, MHAJC has set a goal of giving a Christmas gift to lift the spirits of every known person that has a mental disability.
-This goal has been achieved each year by the generous support of the people and employers of Jackson County.
+Christmas Gift LiftAnnually since 1951, MHAJC has set a goal of giving Christmas gifts to lift the spirits of every known person that has a mental disability.
+This goal has been achieved each year by the generous support of the individuals and employers of Jackson County.

 We would like to take this opportunity to say thank you.
-This support has allowed us to reach 168 individuals served, and a total of 1,696 gifts were either donated or purchased in 2013.
-Each individual attending our December Social received a hot chicken dinner and a shopping bag of gifts to include clothing, games, craft activities, and personal toiletries.
-For the individuals that could not attend our December social, gifts were hand delivered by MHAJC volunteers.
+This support has allowed us to reach 174 individuals.
+Each individual attending our December Social received a meal and a shopping bag of gifts to include clothing, games, craft activities, and personal toiletries.
+For the individuals that could not attend our December social, gifts are hand delivered by MHAJC Volunteers or Board Members.

-Or, if you prefer a monetary gift of any amount to support our CGL program can be mailed to;
+Monetary gifts of any amount to support our CGL program can be mailed to:

 MHAJC Christmas Gift Lift

 Christmas Gift Lift makes Christmas a little brighter for individuals that may not have the opportunity to be with family during the holidays.
 A gift at Christmas says someone thought about you, and this small token of generosity can make a difference to someone fighting depression, which is so common during the holiday season.

 It also helps to remember that some people fighting mental illness may already have a feeling of isolation; you help someone feel a little less isolated and alone each time you donate an item or money to the Mental Health America Jackson County Christmas Gift Lift.